fardinshikhiyev/fardinshikhiyev.github.io/_posts/2016-8-23-Speed-up-your-oh-my-zsh.md

 category: Linux
 ---

 Hi everybody!
-It's been long since my last post.
+It's been a long time since my last post.
 I will show a quick and simple way of speeding up your oh-my-zsh startup time.
 If you have zsh as your default shell with oh-my-zsh, then you have probably noticed that when you open a terminal window it takes around 1.5 seconds for zsh to startup.
 And it's really annoying(time is your most precious resource, right?).
 So, here's a way to solve this issue.